erizov/Professor/semester_10/lecture_65_llm_training_advanced/gradient_checkpointing/README.md

 ## Often Used Together With

-Gradient Checkpointing is commonly used in combination with:
+Gradient Checkpointing is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques